 The Old World is a gift that keeps giving year round, from the mercurial peaks of the warmer months, to the subzero temps of December and beyond.
 It’s the latter, however, that tends to capture the imagination, a time when the old town architecture and cobbled streets simmer in the chill, and warming visions of hearty fare by firelight draw the budding European tourist in.
 Though you’ll need a good coat (and some thermals to boot) Europe in winter is a feast for the senses, and one of the best seasons of the year to visit.
+To stay warm, take a look at our Winter Packing List for Europe.
 No better time to experience it’s fares and wares than the chilly months ahead, and no better places to do so than these timeless European staples.

 Europe in Winter